20-21 September 2016, Select list of hotel security measures taken during Charlotte riots September 28, 2016

 - Many hotels used lobby furniture as defensive barricades as a final, last line of defense to attempt to keep rioters out; rioters in the hundreds that had coagulated outside hotels and began banging on windows, taunting those inside.

 - During the day after the first riot, (and when more violence was expected the next night,) at least one hotel boarded up all of its street level windows to prevent more from being shattered and destroyed.

-- At least one hotel released press statements regarding their maintaining the safety and security of their patrons and staff, which helped family members of those inside the hotels with some kind of information relief, and it also protected the hotel’s brand name.
+- At least one hotel released press statements regarding their maintaining the safety and security of their patrons and staff, which helped family members of those inside the hotel with some kind of information relief, and it also protected the hotel’s brand name.

 As far as Muir Analytics can tell, all impacted hotels seem to have responded in a calm, cool manner, and some released statements to the public, such as this one from the Omni, quoted by The Charlotte Observer: “The Omni Charlotte Hotel is safe and secure, and is currently operating as usual.
 We are continuing to stay close with local authorities to make sure we’re doing everything we can to ensure the safety of our guests and associates, which is our top priority.”

 Forbes reported that a hotel staffer at the Ritz-Carlton said, “There’s no manual or protocol for when you think things are about to get dangerous.
 You just have a gut feeling and you have to listen to it.
 That’s what we’re trained to do.
 The safety and security of our guests are our top priority, and with something like this you have to make judgement calls every minute.”
 The anonymous staffer also said, “…Everyone in the hotel is a security guard when they’re needed and we’re all trained for these types of situations.
 It’s all about preparation.”